xiangjunn/tp/docs/UserGuide.md

 **A**: You can copy any specific details of a contact or an event just by clicking on that detail! <br>
 As shown on the image above, clicking on the `email` of `Charlotte Oliveiro` will copy her Email Address.

-**Q**: Can SoConnect automatically open a link on my browser?<br>
+**Q**: Can SoConnect automatically open a hyperlink on my browser?<br>
-**A**: You can open any links that you have included in a contact or in an event.<br>
+**A**: You can open any hyperlinks that you have included in a contact or in an event.
+This includes telegram handles and Zoom meeting links.<br>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-Clickable links are underlined in blue
+Clickable hyperlinks are underlined in blue
 </div>

-Referring back to the same image, if you click on the `zoom` link saved under `Charlotte Oliveiro`, SoConnect will help you open the link on your browser automatically.
+Referring back to the same image, if you click on the zoom link saved under `Charlotte Oliveiro`, SoConnect will help you open the link on your browser automatically.